-Ginny Clancy has 25 years of experience at Stony Brook University, including 10 years of administrative support in the Office of the President before joining the Sustainability Program.
-She was part of the administrative team which launched the programs at the Southampton campus and was the operations manager for the Center for Wine, Food & Culture at Stony Brook.
-Ginny received her Bachelors degree in Interdisciplinary Social Sciences, as well as her Masters degree in Liberal Studies at Stony Brook University.
+Ginny Clancy has 25 years of experience at Stony Brook University, including 10 years of administrative support in the Office of the President, and Special Projects Coordinator for the Vice President for Entrepreneurial Programs before joining the Sustainability Studies Program.
+She was part of the administrative team which launched the programs at the Southampton campus, and was the Operations Manager for the Center for Wine, Food & Culture at Stony Brook.
+Ginny received her Bachelors degree in Interdisciplinary Social Sciences, as well as her Masters degree in Liberal Studies, and an Advanced Graduate Certificate in Higher Education Administration at Stony Brook University.

 Katherine Aubrecht is an organic chemist in the Department of Chemistry.
 She earned a B.A. in Chemistry from Reed College and a Ph.D. in Organic Chemistry from Cornell University.
 Before coming to Stony Brook, she held faculty positions at Saint Anselm College and the College of the Holy Cross.
 Her research interests include: biodegradable and biorenewable polymers, environmentally benign synthetic methodology, studies of the effectiveness of "in context" approaches to chemical education, and development of sustainability curricula for chemistry students.

 Arlene Kons Cassidy